 The pelvic floor

-When there is a damage to the pelvic floor muscles, it causes imbalance between the different muscles in the pelvic that can damage even more muscles in the area with or without pain with or without incontinence with or without prolapses.
+When there is damage to the pelvic floor muscles, it causes an imbalance between the different muscles in the pelvic that can damage even more muscles in the area with or without pain with or without incontinence with or without prolapses.

 Although this problem is very common and wry easy to treat, a lot of the women are avoiding from talking about it and admit to the problem.

-Fecal incontinence happens when there is no balance between the texture and the volume of the stool or a sensory decrease or a decrease in the pressure of the rectal sphincter.
+Faecal incontinence happens when there is no balance between the texture and the volume of the stool or a sensory decrease or a decrease in the pressure of the rectal sphincter.

 Prolapse happens when one of the organs of the pelvic or the abdomen falls into one of the openings in the pelvic floor.
-For example the rectum can fall towards the anus, or towards the vagina.
+For example, the rectum can fall towards the anus, or towards the vagina.
 Other organs that can prolapse are the uterus, the urethra and the urethral tube.

 There are different grades to prolapse and the grade is determined while testing the patient under initial strength, like cough, lying down or standing.

-In pelvic muscle rehabilitation the corporation of the patient is extremely important.
+In pelvic muscle rehabilitation, the corporation of the patient is extremely important.
 The patient needs to understand what is the damage in the pelvic floor that needs to be fixed, what are the goals of the treatment, and how together with the therapist they will do it with exercising, TENS, sEMG, behavioural treatment and more.